 What is disability?

-- sensory impairments such as sight or hearing impairment;
+- Sensory impairments such as sight and hearing loss;

 - neurological conditions;